pivotal/docs-platform-automation/docs/how-to-guides/running-commands-locally.md

 ### Disable Verifiers

-In cases where verifiers are failing incorrectly, it will be necessary to disable those verifiers in order to apply changes.
+In cases where verifiers are incorrectly failing for known reasons, those specific verifiers should be disabled in order to apply changes.
-Depending on the failing verifier, `om` has commands to disable them:
+`om` has commands to disable individual verifiers:
-`disable-director-verifiers` and `disable-product-verifiers`.

 For director verifiers:
 ```bash